skybet/js-tech-test/Background.md

 ### Price

 A price represents the odds for a specific betting opportunity.
-Prices are typically represented as fractions (10/1) or decimals to two decimal places (11.00)
+Prices are typically represented as fractions (10/1) or decimals to two decimal places (11.00); which one is shown is usually down to a user's preference.
+A price is offered at a moment in time for any given outcome, and can change for various reasons, e.g. if a football team scores a goal, the chances of them winning the match increase and, accordingly, the price offered for them to win would lower.

 ### Outcome